 Wilmington Traffic Violation Attorneys

 Received a Traffic Violation?
-Let Us Help You Fight Your Ticket
+Let Our Brunswick County Traffic Violation Lawyer Help Fight Your Ticket

 The consequences of a traffic conviction can be severe, financially burdensome, and long-lasting.
 At Whitley Coleman, we understand the importance of maintaining your right to drive and keeping insurance premiums affordable.
 We will work tirelessly to achieve the best possible results in your case, whether you are facing charges for speeding or reckless driving.
 In some instances, we are able to resolve traffic tickets without you incurring insurance or driver’s license points, and many times we can obtain a reduction of your charges.
 We also frequently resolve traffic tickets without clients even having to appear in court.

-Fight your traffic violation with the help of our Wilmington traffic violation lawyers.
-To start your defense, contact us today at (910) 218-9973
+Fight your traffic violation with the help of our Brunswick County traffic violation lawyers.
+To start your defense, contact us today at (910) 218-9973.

 At Whitley Coleman, we handle a diverse range of traffic violations including: